lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

 	- I see the input called "country_name"
 	- I see the button called "Submit"
 6. I fill in the input "country_name"
 	a.
-I fill in "Greece"
+I fill in "Cyprus"
 	b.
 I fill in ""
 	c.
 I fill in -1
     d.
 I fill in "Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" (33 chars)
     e.
 I fill in "a"
     f.
 I fill in "a!@#$%^&*()-=☺" (weird chars)
 7. I fill in the input "country_abrev"
     a.
-I fill in "GR"
+I fill in "CY"
     b.
 I fill in ""
     c.
 I fill in -1
     d.
 I fill in "GRE" (33 chars)